cadop/dhart/docs/C# Documentation/markdown/4_reading_mesh_from_unity.md

 *Figure* **4.8**: *Left: Unity's coordinate system.
 Right: HumanFactors's Coordinate system*

 The Graph Generator expects geometry to be stored as if the Z-Axis were up as shown in the picture on the right.
-In Unity however, the Y-Axis is up, as shown in the left picture, meaning that we'll get inaccurate results if we use the meshes as is.
-To solve this, *MeshInfo* has a method *RotateMesh* that can rotate MeshInfo objects after they've been construction.
+In Unity however, the Y-Axis is up, as shown in the left picture, meaning that we'll get inaccurate results if we use the mesh as is.
+To solve this, *MeshInfo* has a method *RotateMesh* that allows it to rotate itself after  is has been constructed.
 Another class in the Geometry namespace titled *CommonRotations* contains the rotation necessary to perform this conversion.

 Enter the following code to rotate the plane to the correct orientation: